Awards & Scholarship Program

 CLAUDE PEPPER AWARD

-The Lifetime Achievement Award is the Government Lawyer Section’s highest honor for long-term public servants, and is presented only when the section deems it appropriate – not necessarily annually, and no more than once each year.
+The Lifetime Achievement Award is the Government Lawyer Section’s highest honor for long-term public servants, and is presented only when the section deems it appropriate – not necessarily annually.

 Tina Furlow received the 2016 Distinguished Public Service Award.

-If provided for in the annual budget, the Awards Committee may, on an annual basis, award one scholarship to a student of an ABA-accredited law school with a demonstrated interest in government service in Florida and a stated need for financial assistance.
+If provided for in the annual budget, the Awards Committee may, on an annual basis, award one scholarship to a rising third year law students of an ABA-accredited law school with a demonstrated interest in government service in Florida and a stated need for financial assistance.

 The scholarship is open to rising third year law students.
 Applicants must demonstrate an interest in public service and have a minimum 3.0 grade-point-average at the time he or she submits the application.
 The overall academic achievement of each applicant will be a considered in awarding the scholarship.
 Applicants must also describe a need for the scholarship, though tax records and other financial documents are not required.

 To be considered for the scholarship, applicants must complete the scholarship application form with the following attachments:

 500-word personal essay that describes your commitment to and motivation for pursuing a career in public service.

 At least one letter of recommendation from an individual familiar with the candidate’s public service background and aspirations, and

 Legal writing sample.